Skip to main content

 Swallowtail Lightstation - Credit: Tourism New Brunswick

-It wouldn't be the Atlantic coast without a historic wooden lighthouse standing tall along rocky shores.
-Swallowtail LightstationExternal Link Title is a beacon on Grand Manan Island, and is one of the first things you see as you approach on the ferry.
-One of the most photographed lighthouses in New Brunswick, Swallowtail was built in 1860 before being restored only a few years ago.
-An observation area gives you a picturesque view of the lighthouse from a distance, or if you don't mind a steep flight of stairs, you can walk right up to the structure.
-Visit in the summer to climb to the top of Swallowtail, and pay a visit to the lighthouse museum underneath.
+A historic wooden lighthouse standing tall along rocky shores on Grand Manan Island.
+One of the most photographed lighthouses in New Brunswick, Swallowtail was built in 1860 and recently restored.
+An observation area offers picturesque views from a distance, or walk right up via steep stairs.
+Visit in summer to climb to the top and see the lighthouse museum.

 Fredericton Farmers Market